Dr. Mark, U of Missouri Veterinary Medicine grad and 40+ years working with dogs, exotics and livestock

 - Noisy breathing (stridor)

-If a dog demonstrates swelling of the face and eyes, call your veterinarian immediately.
+Call your veterinarian immediately if a dog demonstrates swelling of the face and eyes.
 Your pet will need to be seen as soon as possible, and the vet has the equipment to properly treat breathing difficulties.

 Try to locate the site of the sting.
-Many are stung on or around the face, as they may try to bite bees that fly around their face.
-The paws are another site for stings: a dog may step on a bee in the lawn, or paw at a bee trapped indoors.
+Many dogs are stung on or around the face, as they may try to bite bees that fly around their face.
+The paws are another site for stings: a dog may step on a bee on the lawn or paw at a bee trapped indoors.

 1 1/2 tablets

 1 3/4 tablets